Responsible Gambling Resources

 How do I know if my gambling is becoming a problem?

-Warning signs include chasing losses, hiding your gambling, borrowing money to play, or neglecting important responsibilities.
-If you recognize these behaviors, consider using player protection tools or reaching out for support.
+Warning signs include chasing losses, borrowing money to gamble, hiding your gambling habits, or neglecting responsibilities.
+If you notice these behaviors, consider using self-assessment tools or reaching out for support.

 Are there tools to help me control my gambling?